RogueProeliator/indigo-plugins-plex-server-manager/README.md

 ###Plex Media Client Device States
 - **clientConnectionStatus**: the current state of the client -- Connected, Not Connected, Paused, Buffering, or Playing
+- **clientAddress**: the IP address of the connected client
+- **clientPort**: the IP address on which the connected client is communicating for Plex commands
 - **currentUser**: the name of the current user logged in via the client
 - **currentlyPlayingTitle**: the title of the currently playing media (title of the movie or "Series : Episode Title" for TV shows)
 - **currentlyPlayingSummary**: the summary/description provided for the currently playing media